medavox/distribackup/docs/report/report.md

 One-Way At A Time Sync: the Central Publisher
 -----------------------------------

-In order to minimise network and design complexity, Distribackup's network architecture is designed asround the idea of a single Publisher peer, who announces updates to the mirrored files.
+In order to minimise network and design complexity, Distribackup's network architecture is designed around the idea of a single Publisher peer, who announces updates to the mirrored files.
 Only the Publisher has the authority to make changes to archive.
 This avoids problems such as multiple concurrent versions of files, implementing remote diffing (such as increasingly outdated rsync, bsdiff -- whose final algorithm version was close-sourced after the end of Colin Percival's PhD -- or Microsoft's proprietary Remote Differential Compression) and network bottlenecks from transferring edits from a single peer.

 Consider adopting 1-way synchronisation with a star topology, with one node in the middle pushing updates to interested subscribed mirrors
 (who share update pieces amongst themselves to speed things up & reduce publisher's load)